Qadriyah/would-you-rather/README.md

 # Would you Rather Project

-"Would You Rather?" is a game where a user is asked a question in the form Would you rather [option A] or [option B]? and the user selects one answer.
+"Would You Rather?" is a game where a user is asked a question in the form Would you rather [option A] or [option B]?
+The user can only select one answer.
 Selecting neither or both is not allowed.

 ## Table of contents